flymeover/IUHM/README.md

 ## [Tomato Greenhouse Data]

 This study utilized stereo images and LiDAR data collected from tomato plants cultivated in a greenhouse managed by the Korea Institute of Science and Technology (KIST) in Gangwon-do, South Korea.
 The data collection was conducted over a two-month period, from July to August 2024.

+Owing to the interference of strong sunlight during daylight hours, LiDAR measurements were exclusively taken at night, facilitated by light-emitting diode (LED) illumination.

 ### **Figure.
 Data collection location and equipment:(a) landscape of KIST greenhouse and (b) multifunction camera setup (LED bar, dual Intel Realsense L515s, control box).**
 ![image](https://github.com/user-attachments/assets/a31c504a-04d5-4802-bd65-4308dbfd0f7f)